You won’t beat this easy 3-ingredient Aussie Damper Recipe.

 You’ll also need:

-How to make perfect Damper
+How to make Damper

 1. Sift flour and salt